Switzerland refines its global democracy aims in a tough context

 Schoolkids ready for Moldova’s democracy – with Swiss help

 Taken together, the two approaches are not meant to catalogue everything Switzerland does in the democracy promotion field, the foreign ministry has stressed.
-Rather, they provide the strategic overview for the work of the various actors involved: mainly, the Swiss Agency for Development and Cooperation, the foreign ministry itself, parliament and the 26 cantons.
+Rather, they provide the strategic overview for the work of the various actors involved: the Swiss Agency for Development and Cooperation (which spent around CHF250 million on democracy and governance projects in 2024, according to the foreign ministry), the foreign ministry itself (CHF550,000), parliament and the 26 cantons.

 Constitutional mandate

 In 2022, in the wake of Russia’s attack on Ukraine, Foreign Minister Ignazio Cassis saidExternal link Switzerland “can and will do more” to strengthen democracy in other countries – if asked.
-The 2024-2027 foreign policy strategy then boosted the strategic importance of democracy by naming it as one of four thematic priorities; now, the guidelines, which have been mooted for some time, are the strategic outcome of it all.
+The 2024-2027 foreign policy strategy then boosted the strategic importance of democracy by naming it as one of four thematic priorities; the guidelines, which have been mooted for some time, are meant to now give some more shape to it all.

 What they may change externally is difficult to say.
 Switzerland is not going to suddenly become the world’s biggest democracy exporter or start “lecturing others about how [it] really works”, as Ambassador Tim Enderlin from the foreign ministry said on WednesdayExternal link.

-Nor is the country going to suddenly stop development projects in authoritarian countries in order to put them under pressure.
+Nor is the country going to suddenly stop development projects in authoritarian states.
 On this front, the pragmatic approach remains, the guidelines say: promote civic space and human rights rather than demand democracy outright.

 In Tajikistan, Switzerland runs human rights projects while the country’s dictatorship rolls on:

-Note: This article was updated on May 9 to include the amount of Swiss funding provided for external democracy promotion in 2024.